The perfect roof tent for your vehicle

 How do I clean a roof tent?

-How do I maintain a roof tent?
+How do I care for a roof tent?

-To ensure the longevity of your roof tent even after purchase, there are a few recommended maintenance options.
-The seams of your roof tent are the heart of the tent and must be looked after with particular care.
-To ensure that they last a long time, they must not dry out completely, as this can lead to the seams breaking.
+The seams of your roof tent are the heart of the tent, so they require special care.
+To ensure their longevity, they must not dry out completely, as this can lead to the seams breaking.
 We therefore recommend checking them regularly and treating them with a block of beeswax.
-This brings elasticity to the seams and promotes waterproofness.
-If the seams start to leak, you can remedy this with seam sealant.
-The zippers also need to be treated with silicone spray to ensure they work reliably.
+This adds elasticity to the seams and promotes watertightness.
+Should the seams nevertheless leak, you can remedy this with seam sealer.
+The zippers also require a treatment with silicone spray to ensure reliable operation.

 Do I need a sleeping bag for the roof tent?